abcSup/PerformancePlus/README.md

 ChatBot and Notification System with Machine Learning
 -----
 We used the machine learning to sort data retrieved from the Goldman Sachs' database on fundamental attributes of stocks to update users with the most accurate and crucial data through a ChatBot.
-In order to implement this, we used Microsoft’s Azure Bot Service that provided us with a platform to create an intelligent chat bot that understand the meaning of each instruction given.
+In order to implement this, we used Microsoft’s Azure Bot Service which provided us with a platform to create an intelligent chat bot that understands the meaning of each instruction given.